tomershvueli/WhereTheHellAreTomerAndMichelle/_drafts/how-to-gellert-baths-budapest.md

 If you did this right you will feel like jelly when you leave.
 I like to walk back, when crossing the bridge it can be a bit windy so it is really nice to have my hat to hold my hair together and not let me freeze.

 You just finished your visit to the Gellert Baths!
-I hope it was as enjoyable as my 6th visit to the Baths ;)
+I hope you enjoyed it as much as I do.